miguelzaga/miguelzaga/README.md

-- 👋 Hi, I’m Miguel Zapata
+- 👋 Hi, I’m Miguel
-- 👀 I’m an economist interested in Computer Science
+- 👀 I’m a Web Developer with a background in economics